choksi2212/CODSOFT-TASKS/README.md

-Task 1 :- To do List (listoftask.db) is required
+Task 1 :- To do List App